Edwin Stanton: Illness worsens

+Supreme Court nomination

 Stanton's health varied for much of 1869.
-In the later half of the year, after hearing that Congress had created a new associate justice seat on the Supreme Court, Stanton decided that he would lobby Grant to name him to that position.
+In the latter half of the year, after hearing that Congress had created a new associate justice seat on the Supreme Court, Stanton decided that he would lobby Grant to name him to that position.
 Stanton used Grant's close friend, Bishop Matthew Simpson, as his proxy to convince Grant of his suitability for a place on the Supreme Court.
 Grant bypassed Stanton, however, and nominated Attorney General Ebenezer R. Hoar for the seat on December 14, 1869.
 The following day, Associate Justice Robert Cooper Grier announced his resignation, with the effective date of February 1, 1870, thus creating another vacancy for Grant to fill.
 Petitions in support of naming Stanton to fill the vacancy on the Court were circulated in both the House of Representatives and the Senate.
 They were delivered to the president on December 18, 1869.
 Grant and Vice President Colfax went to Stanton's home to personally extend the nomination on December 19, Stanton's 55th birthday.
 Grant officially submitted the nomination to the Senate on December 20, and Stanton was confirmed that same day by a vote of 46–11.
 Stanton wrote a letter of acceptance to the confirmation the next day, but died before assuming office as an associate justice.
+He remains the only confirmed Supreme Court nominee who accepted but died before taking the prescribed oaths.